Poetry, reflection mark U of T’s acceptance of Anti-Black Racism Task Force report

 The 25-member task force worked throughout the course of the 2020-21 academic year to examine existing university policies, processes and practices, and considered others that would address anti-Black racism.
 It also reviewed correspondence sent to the university from faculty, staff, students and union groups on the subject of anti-Black racism.

-The report provides recommendations in seven systemic areas, ranging from leadership and accountability to complaints and investigations.
+es recommendations in seven systemic areas, ranging from leadership and accountability to complaints and investigations.

 The Entrustment Ceremony marked the official handover of the report to U of T President Meric Gertler, U of T Vice-President and Provost Cheryl Regehr and U of T Vice-President, Human Resources & Equity, Kelly Hannah-Moffat.